 Property is anything that is owned by a person or company.
 It can be bought, sold, traded, stolen, or destroyed.
-Property can be owned by a single person, or jointly between two or more people.
-Tangible items such as a car, books, clothes, DVDs, or that collection of weird looking clowns are considered personal property.
+It can be owned by a single person, or jointly between two or more people.
+Tangible items such as a car, books, clothes, DVDs, or even pets are considered personal property.
 Real estate or real property is the specific term used for land, with or without a building, including “just” the family home.
-Even pets are legally property.
 There is also intellectual property which are intangible creations of the human mind.
 Copyrights and trademarks are the most commonly known protections for these creations.
 Private property is owned by individuals, public property is owned by a governing body for the use of all.

 Wills and trusts are used to specify what happens to the property of a deceased person.
 Any property is considered an asset for estate planning purposes and there are restrictions on what can be done with certain assets, and taxes levied in some instances.